pactus-project/docs/content/get-started/troubleshooting.md

           RTC in local TZ: no
 ```

-If `NTP service` is not active and `System clock synchronized` is no please following step 3.
+If `NTP service` is not active and `System clock synchronized` is no please follow step 3.

 3. Enable NTP using `ntpq`, `chrony` or `systemd-timesyncd`.